jtod/Sigma16/docs/src/userguide/userguide.md

 * b   (bits 12-15) 4-bit operand, or expanded opcode for RX
 * ab  (bits 8-15)  8-bit expanded opcode for EXP

-A second word is needed to represent RX, EXP4 and EXP8 formats.
+A second word is needed to represent RX and EXP2 formats.
 There are individual names for the individual 4-bit fields, as well as names (disp, gh) for larger fields.